 Well Baby Clinic

-The Lubbock Well Baby Clinic was organized by the Lubbock Junior Welfare League in September 1939 to provide services to infants and toddlers of indigent parents.
+Known as the Lubbock Children’s Health Clinic today, the Lubbock Well Baby Clinic was organized by the Lubbock Junior Welfare League in September 1939 to provide services to infants and toddlers of indigent parents.
 The Well Baby Clinic employed a full-time registered nurse who made home visits to check on families, gave immunizations, and operated the clinic.
 The Clinic was staffed by eight physicians who volunteered their time to see patients at the clinic.
 In addition, Junior Welfare League members completed training and volunteered time at the clinic in a variety of duties from clerical to assisting patient care.

 In 1945, the clinic had 356 active patients, and expenses totaling $4,698.34.
 It took 18,000 volunteer hours to operate the clinic each year.